 TGbf Editor Changeteh text in P212L42-48 as follows:

 in the STA ID.
 The sensing initiator sets the First Beam Index field to a value that indicates the first beam that is used for transmission in the TRN field of the first EDMG multistatic sensing PPDU.
 The other beams used in the Multistatic Sensing PPDUs are the following beams in the Tx Beam List subelement.
-The sensing initiator sets the Start of #N PPDU subfields to the time, in microseconds, from the end of the DMG Sensing Request to the beginning of the EDMG multistatic sensing PPDU in the multistatic EDMG sensing instance.
+The set of beams in the instance is repeated according to the Num of

+Repeat in Instance field. .